raviqqe/doc/pen-lang/announcing-pen-v0-4.md

 I'm excited to announce [a v0.4 release of the Pen programming language](https://github.com/pen-lang/pen/releases/tag/v0.4.0) here!
 I've been working on [the new functional programming language called Pen][pen] for almost a year.
 And recently, I released its v0.4 with new syntax constructs, standard packages, and complementary tools like formatter and documentation generator.

-In this post, I would like to introduce the Pen programming language to new people, and describe the current status and new features included in the release.
+In this post, I would like to introduce the Pen programming language to new people, and describe the current status and new features included in the latest release.

 ## Install